ECGAN Structure

 Internally, the CLI commands are managed by the Manager.
 The manager expects the following:

-- Relevant information for your run is determined during initialization.
-While you can change the informationafterwards, you should initialize the run with the correct model and datasets since they configure themselves andhave different defaults.
+afterwards, you should initialize the run with the correct model and datasets since they configure themselves and

 Implement Your Own Usecase